GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 # Challenge 18: Social Network API with Mongoose

 ## Description
-Social media is a huge part of most people's lives, more so than ever before.
+Social media is a huge part of most people's lives.
 The systems that power the most popular sites have to store and manage an enormous amount of data efficiently.
-This project explores the technologies that connect users, thoughts, friends, and reactions with each other.
-The routes for retrieving or changing data can be tested in Insomnia.
-This project taught me how to use Mongoose to store data in documents, use schemas and virtuals to build models, and connect to an express server using mongoose connection.
+This project explores the technologies that connect users, friends, thoughts, and reactions with each other.
+You can use Insomnia to test the routes used to retrieve or change data.
+This project taught me how to use Mongoose to store and manipulate data, use schemas to build models, and connect to an Express server through Mongoose technologies.

 ## Table of Contents
 - [Description](#description)